-Ellen has authored more than 50 scientific publications in the field, is an established educator, lecturer and media spokesperson and has received national awards for her ongoing patient advocacy efforts.
+Ellen has authored more than 50 scientific publications in the field; is an established educator, lecturer, and media spokesperson, and has received national awards for her ongoing patient advocacy efforts.
 She is an outspoken patient advocate in many areas, most notably as a plaintiff in the 2013 BRCA gene patent case that went before the Supreme Court in 2013.
-This decision has led to drastically lower prices of genetic testing, making it possible for more patients to afford this technology.
+This decision led to drastically lower prices of genetic testing, making it possible for more patients to afford this technology.

 As genetic testing became more common and also more complex, she served as the senior author on several publications documenting national errors in the misinterpretation of genetic test results.
 From these experiences, Ellen created My Gene Counsel and its associated digital tools that can be used in parallel with genetic testing to help ensure that results are used accurately and effectively.

 Danielle has co-authored multiple book chapters and articles in genetic counseling and testing.
 She was involved in several seminal papers that document the high rate of result misinterpretation amongst clinicians ordering genetic testing.
 In addition, her publications include work that helps understand the viewpoint of genetic counselors and physicians on a wide range of complex decisions associated with cancer genetic testing.
-Other publications focus on the informational needs of individuals with hereditary predispositions during decision making periods.
-These experiences helped set the stage for her involvement in My Gene Counsel and the development of a digital, scalable genetic counseling solution to aide the rapidly complex arena of genetic testing.
-Danielle’s strong clinical, research and advocacy background illustrate her ongoing commitment to the field of hereditary cancers.
+Other publications focus on the informational needs of individuals with hereditary predispositions during decision-making periods.
+These experiences helped set the stage for her involvement in My Gene Counsel and the development of a digital, scalable genetic counseling solution to aid the rapidly complex arena of genetic testing.
+Danielle’s strong clinical, research, and advocacy background illustrate her ongoing commitment to the field of hereditary cancer.
 She brings this dedication and leadership to the My Gene Counsel team.

 Chief Technology Advisor

-Anand Balasubramanian has a depth of technical expertise in designing and architecting cloud-native technology solutions for large scale enterprise systems, and broad experience in building revenue-generating products and services.
-For over 20 years, Anand has helped technology companies develop and launch solutions in the Infrastructure-as-as-Service (IaaS), Maintenance-as-a-Service (MaaS), and Software-as-a-Service (SaaS) markets.
+Anand Balasubramanian has a depth of technical expertise in designing and architecting cloud-native technology solutions for large-scale enterprise systems and broad experience in building revenue-generating products and services.
+For over 20 years, Anand has helped technology companies develop and launch solutions in the Infrastructure-as-a-Service (IaaS), Maintenance-as-a-Service (MaaS), and Software-as-a-Service (SaaS) markets.

 Chief Operating Officer